Expenditure Responsibility Rules for Private Foundations

 The legal staff at the Packard Foundation, Gates Foundation, Hewlett Foundation and Moore Foundation developed this free resource, which covers the basic legal rules around expenditure responsibility.
 It takes less than thirty minutes to complete and features “Maya,” a program officer that helps participants through the course.
 Participants can also return to the training at any time for a refresher and click on the individual modules to refer back to specific topics.

 *Please see our post on Technology if you are viewing the course on a mobile device or with Internet Explorer.
+For optimal performance, we recommend using a different browser (Chrome, Firefox, etc.) if you are having issues accessing the course.

 Module 1: When is ER Required?